magdalanychase/dev-agent/README.md

 ### DEV AGENT
-This is a terminal based coding agent meant to assist with accurate code generation
+This is a terminal based coding agent

 To Do: